 $2399.99 • MAP $1679.99

 is an acoustic-electric cutaway version of the H5.
-H5 sound, ease of playing and tonewoods but amped when the spirit moves you.
+H5 sound, playing ease and tonewoods but amped when the spirit moves you.
 The Cool

 Tubes II preamp (CTP-2) sports

 chromatic tuner, 3-band EQ and is fed by the Palathetic under-saddle pickup.
 This guitar goes from teaching studio

 to gig monster at the press of a button.
 Lifetime

 warranty.
 51mm nut and 65cm string length.
 Hard

 Shell Case Included